 Imari Paris Jeffries

 Imari Paris Jeffries has over twenty years of experience serving the community of Boston.
-Mr. Jeffries is currently an Independent Consultant but prior to that he was Chief Executive Officer of the Italian Home for Children, and former Director-Cofounder for the Community Fellows Program at Boston University.
+Mr. Jeffries is currently a Managing Partner at Parenting Journey.
+Prior to this role, he was Chief Executive Officer of the Italian Home for Children, and former Director-Cofounder for the Community Fellows Program at Boston University.
 Mr. Jeffries served in the Jumpstart organization, beginning as a Team Leader from 1996 to 1998, then in 2013 as Senior Vice President of Field Management and Policy before being promoted to Chief Operating Officer in 2014.
 Mr. Jeffries also served as interim CEO/Partner at Boston Rising in 2013.
 He attended the University of Massachusetts where he received his Master’s degree in Education, a Master’s degree in American studies and a Bachelor of Arts degree in History and Africana Studies.

 Karen Johnson serves as Managing Director of Product Sales for DebtX where she is responsible for new client engagements and relationship management.
 Before joining DebtX, she worked at Standard and Poor’s Real Estate Risk Management group managing client relationships for financial institutions.
 Prior to that, she served as Vice President of Sales for Global Link, a division of State Street Global Markets.
 Ms. Johnson attended Yale University, where she received her Bachelor of Arts in Economics, and later attended the New York University Stern School of Business.